Different types of microphones and when to use them: The shape of things to come

 Condenser mics come in two basic categories: large-diaphragm and small-diaphragm.
 Large-diaphragm mics are usually defined as having diaphragms that are 1 inch or larger.
 Typically, large-diaphragm condensers have a more well-rounded frequency response and work best for recording voices.
 Small-diaphragm condensers have the best high-end response and are preferred for recording instruments.

-Many large-diaphragm condensers offer multiple polar patterns, so you can switch among cardioid, omni, and bi-directional.
+Many large-diaphragm condensers offer multiple polar patterns so that you can switch between cardioid, omni, and bi-directional.
 Some even let you customize the polar pattern to fine-tune its directional focus.

 Ribbon microphones are technically a form of dynamic microphone but are generally treated as a separate design because they work and sound very different than their traditional counterparts.
 The ribbon design includes an extended rectangular diaphragm made of thin aluminum with magnets at either end.
 When sound waves hit it, it vibrates to create an electrical charge.
-The great majority of ribbon mics feature a bi-directional (figure-8) polar pattern.
+Most ribbon mics feature a bi-directional (figure-8) polar pattern.

 A great ribbon mic offers the most natural sound reproduction.
 Its frequency range most closely mimics human hearing, so audio doesn’t come in as bright as on condensers or dynamics, but vocals and instruments sound very clear and natural.
-Ribbon mics are primarily used in recording studios, where you can get perfect positioning and keep them protected, as they tend to be more delicate than the other types.
+Ribbon mics are primarily used in recording studios, where you can get perfect positioning and protect them, as they tend to be more delicate than the other types.